chrismlusk/accuraty-templates/README.md

 Then, follow the **"…or push an existing repository from the command line"** instructions in the new GitHub repo, which is to run these commands (be sure to update the code below with your repo URL):

 ```
-git remote add origin _PASTE_THE_GITHUB_URL_HERE_
+git remote add origin _GITHUB_URL_HERE_
 git push -u origin master
 ```

 #### 7. Getting code to the server

-While our default SFTP extension settings in VS Code automatically push most files, you will need to manually upload certain directories — especially when you first set up a project.
+Although `sftp.json` is configured to automatically push files to the server, you need to manually upload certain directories when you first set up a project.

 Right-click on the skin folder (`Portals/_default/Skins/[PROJECT_NAME]`) and choose "Upload Folder" from the menu.
 Repeat the same for the client's container folder (`Portals/_default/Containers/[PROJECT_NAME]`).

 The `sftp.json` configuration will prevent unnecessary files from being uploaded to the server.

+#### 8. Update this README

+Be kind to others.
+Make these changes:

+- Update the title and description to match the project.
+- Delete everything but the "Cloning locally" steps from "Getting started."
+- Replace **\_GITHUB_URL_HERE\_** with the URL of the repo you created.

 ### Cloning locally

-_This assumes the project has already been set up and added as a repository to the [Accuraty GitHub account](https://github.com/Accuraty), but you have not added it to your local machine._

 #### 1. Get the code

 Navigate to the directory where you want to store the project, copy the GitHub URL, and then run the following commands in your terminal:

 ```
-git clone _PASTE_THE_GITHUB_URL_HERE_
+git clone _GITHUB_URL_HERE_
 ```

 #### 2. Set your FTP config

 If you are using Visual Studio Code, navigate to the `.vscode/` directory.
-Copy `sftp.json.example`, configure it with your credentials, and save it as `sftp.json` to continue.
+Duplicate `sftp.json.example`, configure it with your credentials, and save it as `sftp.json` to continue.

 #### 3. Install packages